TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2014-01-01-example-content.md

 ## The default HTML and Markdown syntax

-Compared to other languages I am used to, HTML is incredibly bloated.
-For example, the tags used in HTML, say the paragraph tag `<p>` needs an ending tag `</p>` once you are done filling out the content.
+Compared to other languages I was used to before this, HTML is incredibly bloated.
+For example, the tags used in HTML, say the paragraph tag `<p>` needs an ending tag `</p>` once you are done filling out the content, and all of the style changes or other specificities are crammed into the parent tag.
 This has the effect of making HTML documents look ridiculously messy.
-Some genius (John Gruber) invented Markdown to make the code files readable.
+Some genius (John Gruber) invented Markdown to make the code files more human readable.
 Here is how you use some of the basic functions:

 | Formatting Type   | Markdown Syntax   |
 |-------------------|-------------------|